knoxjeffrey/knoxjeffrey.github.io/_posts/2015-05-10-rails-common-tasks.markdown

 comments: true
 ---

-This won't be the most ground breaking of posts but I wanted to note down a lot of the common tasks I perform in the making of a rails application so I have a single point of reference
+This won't be the most ground breaking of posts but I wanted to note down a lot of the common tasks I perform in the making of a rails application so I have a single point of reference.

 <!--more-->